We use cookies to optimize our website & deliver you the best service

 ]

-Olgam Life Plasma Donation Center adheres to industry standard, rewarding donors for the time it takes to successfully donate, not for the quantity donated.
-This also helps ensure equal fairness and opportunity amongst all donors.
+Olgam Life Plasma Donation Center adheres to industry standards, rewarding donors for the time it takes to successfully donate, not for the quantity donated.
+This also helps ensure fairness and equal opportunity among all donors.

 How can I check my balance?